Engagement Rate: How to Calculate ER for Social Media Properly

 Other Approaches to Engagement Rate Calculation

-Some companies and services use other approaches to ER calculation:
+Some companies and tools use other approaches to ER calculation:

 Engagement Rate by Views